Tips for happy living sent FREE to your inbox

 Tip: sign up for AARP.
 AARP membership cost $12 a year and entitles you to discounts at many facilities including some restaurants, hotels, car rental services and more.
 You get a second free membership for anyone in your household when you join.

-Cook More, Eat Out Less to Cut Costs
+Cook More, Eat Out Less, Pickup Take-Out Yourself

 Restaurant meals are a major expense for many households.
 By cooking at home, you can save a significant amount without sacrificing flavor or variety.